National Climate Report - Annual 2013

 Map of U.S. Climate Regions | Map of U.S. Climate Divisions

 Click for more information

-Issued January 15, 2014: The data presented in this report are preliminary.
+Issued January 8, 2013: The data presented in this report are final through July and preliminary from August-December.
 Ranks, anomalies, and percent areas may change as more complete data are received and processed.

 National Temperature and Precipitation Analysis

 - 2012 by the numbers

 - Year-to-date temperature evolution for select U.S. cities

 - Year-to-date temperature evolution for the contiguous U.S.